Thursday, November 21, 2024

 Cockney accent and bad teeth.

 The film was never edited to a rough cut.
 Randy was soon diagnosed with brain cancer.
-Two operations in France has him in remission.
-He is supposedly coming to New York next month.
+Two operations in France had him in remission.
+He was supposedly coming to New York this winter.
 Maybe we can reshoot the flubbed scenes then.

 I miss JFK, especially after seeing the film 13 DAYS, which shows how a real president should act in a crisis.